tdimitrov/tranqap/docs/index.rst

 user friendly.

 What tranqap does: 1.
-Reads a list of remote targets and configuration parameters from a JSON file.
+Reads a list of remote targets and configuration parameters from a YAML file.
 Each config file represents an environment/project/task.
 2. A connection to each target is established over SSH.
 3. A capturer (e.g. tcpdump) is run on each target.
 4. The resulting PCAP file is saved locally on disk and optionally it can be